 Although being mainly known for being light on computer resources and blocking popups and updates when a program is running in full-screen mode, NOD32 also receives quite good scores from independent antivirus tests.
 Unlike previously mentioned software, the results are not perfect/near perfect but are still very good, being able to land in the top 3.

-Generally, this antivirus software is best suited for people who take up tech and computers as a hobby, since the Device Control system is one of the most comprehensive ones out there, however, it does require you to have a decent knowledge of computers to use.
+Generally, this antivirus software is best suited for people who take up tech and computers as a hobby since the Device Control system is one of the most comprehensive ones out there; however, it does require you to have a decent knowledge of computers to use.

 McAfee LiveSafe

 Phishing protection, however, is another strong suit of McAfee LifeSave.
-It managed a quite impressive 99 percent protection, tying with Bitdefender.
+It managed quite impressive 99 percent protection, tying with Bitdefender.
 Only Kaspersky was able to score a perfect 100 percent on this test.

 Webroot SecureAnywhere AntiVirus